 • Contract disputes

 • Landlord/tenant disputes

 How can the Attorneys at Geiszler Steele, PC Help?

-Tim Geiszler, Dave Steele and Layla Turman have litigated a wide variety of civil cases, including appeals to the Montana Supreme Court.
-This broad experience allows them to accurately evaluate the parties case, and to assist the parties in evaluating the strengths and weaknesses of their case.
-Drawing from years of practical experience, and having resolved numerous disputes for their own clients themselves, they are often able to help the parties create unique and creative solutions to resolve the conflict, and can help the parties maintain relationships in the process.
-Contact our office to schedule a mediation or to find out how the attorneys at Geiszler Steele, PC can help you and your clients.
+Attorney Dave Steele has litigated a wide variety of civil cases, including appeals to the Montana Supreme Court.
+This broad experience allows him to accurately evaluate the parties case, and to assist the parties in evaluating the strengths and weaknesses of their case.
+Drawing from years of practical experience, and having resolved numerous disputes for his own clients, dave is often able to help the parties create unique and creative solutions to resolve their conflict, and can sometimes help the parties maintain relationships in the process.
+Contact our office to schedule a mediation or to find out how Dave can help you and your clients.